-The final chapter in my series reflecting on each trimesters of my pregnancy is finally here!
-I apologise for the delay.
+The final chapter in my series reflecting on each trimester of my pregnancy in Japan is finally here!
+I apologize for the delay.
 As you’ll read, the last trimester was incredibly exhausting and after the baby was born, I was so overwhelmed that I completely forgot that I had written the post and saved it on my computer!
 (The number of drafts I have for upcoming posts is… a black hole.)
 As I wasn’t sure whether I would be able to remember accurately how the last trimester was like, it was such a relief to stumble upon this draft and be able to complete the series.

 Looking back almost seven months after Baby A was born, it’s so hard to believe that she used to be inside of me and now she’s here in the outside world, beginning to crawl, eating solids, and trying to talk.
 It’s truly amazing how much babies learn and grow in such a short period of time.
 I can also confidently say that I have a lot more energy now than I did during the third trimester.
-I hope reading about my experience during the last stage of pregnancy will be helpful for all of you mamas-to-be out there.
+I hope reading about my experience during the last stage of pregnancy in Japan will be helpful for all of you mamas-to-be out there.

 I entered the third trimester sooner than I imagined.
 I felt pretty nauseous in the beginning, similar to how I felt in the first trimester, which was made worse by the fact that I still had to go to work while having a massive belly as well.
 After a quick Google search, I learned that some women experience a “second morning sickness” phase in their third trimester.
 I went about two weeks being unable to eat very much but thankfully I didn’t throw up.
 (Some women on my Reddit bumper group weren’t so lucky, though.)

 One thing I had heard about but didn’t expect to experience was edema in my hands and feet.
 The swelling was unreal, to the point that I had to buy sandals one size up.
 The doctors told me to decrease my salt intake but I very rarely added salt to my meals to begin with, so it was a bit confusing as to why I was swelling so much.
-I felt like the Michelin man or a piece of dough — when my husband pressed his thumb down on my foot, it would leave an indent that made my skin look like memory foam.
+I felt like the Michelin Man or a piece of dough — when my husband pressed his thumb down on my foot, it would leave an indent that made my skin look like memory foam.
 I made sure to take off my engagement and wedding rings to prevent them from being stuck and initially went for some weekly maternity massages at Raffine (to find maternity massages in your area of Japan, check out Hot Pepper).
 In the end, I found that my husband massaging my legs and feet at the end of the day using oil worked best for both me and my wallet.
-It was a nice way for him to bond with the baby as well because she was very active when he massaged me, likely from the increased blood circulation.
+It was a nice way for him to bond with the baby as well because she was very active when he gave me massages, likely from the increased blood circulation.

-Tiny Baby with Big Movements
+Pregnancy in Japan — Tiny Baby with Big Movements

 The baby’s movement was very strong and distinct in the third trimester.
-As she was breeched initially, I felt a lot of tiny kicks and fluttering in my lower abdomen but by week 31, she had moved to the head down position.
+As she was breeched initially, I felt a lot of tiny kicks and fluttering in my lower abdomen but by week 31, she had moved to the head-down position.
 I could pinpoint the approximate time it happened because I felt very nauseous for about two days and spent the entire time lying on the couch and trying not to throw up.
 She had been breech at a prenatal appointment a week before and at our next appointment, two days after I was sick, she was perfectly head down.

 When she assumed the “correct” position, I began feeling her kicking and pushing her little feet against the right side of my belly.
 At times my husband and I could see something protruding through my skin although there was no distinct shape.
 She would move the most when I ate something sweet (I may have eaten the majority of a strawberry trifle from Costco, which the baby was very happy about), drank her favorite tea from Lupicia (Jardin Sauvage) or had my husband massage my legs.
 There were also movements, perhaps protests, when I tried to sleep for even one minute on my right side.
 (Having a maternity pillow helped a lot during this time.)
 All of these movements were so precious to me because it not only reassured me that the baby was okay but with each kick I felt so much closer to her.
 She seemed so feisty in the womb that I could only imagine how she would be like when she was finally out in the world.
 (Side-note at nearly 7 months postpartum: She’s indeed a very energetic baby!)

-But of course, the bigger she got and more movements she made, the more tired I became.
-When I hit the 33 week mark and it was finally time to go on maternity leave, I was more than ready.
+But of course, the bigger she got and the more movements she made, the more tired I became.
+When I hit the 33-week mark and it was finally time to go on maternity leave, I was more than ready.
 Maternity leave meant no more commuting during rush hour, no more having to work while feeling incredibly uncomfortable and huge (by this time, pretty much everyone had something to say about how “big” my stomach was getting, as if I had no clue about my own body), and being able to relax at home and indulge in games and reading before the baby was born.

 I got maternity photos (マタニティフォト) done with my husband when I was 35 weeks pregnant.
 My feet were quite swollen during this time and face a bit rounder (the double-chin was real) but the photographer was great and none of that came through in the photos.
 Would I recommend getting maternity photos done in the third trimester?
 Absolutely, at least for me, because although it was tiring, it was a great way to encapsulate the final stage of my pregnancy and see how much my body changed and adapted for the baby during pregnancy.
-That being said, I wouldn’t recommend booking a maternity photoshoot after 36 weeks because the baby could come at any time.
+That being said, I wouldn’t recommend booking a maternity photo shoot after 36 weeks because the baby could come at any time.
 There were a fair number of women in my Reddit bumper group who had their mid-July babies… in June!

-Final Clinic Visits and Unwelcome News
+Pregnancy in Japan — Final Clinic Visits and Unwelcome News

 My clinic visits increased to every two weeks from 28 weeks and then every week from 36 weeks.
 I was given a nonstress test (NST), which measures the baby’s health, for the first time at 37 weeks.
 This test involved me lying down on a bed or sitting in a recliner for about twenty minutes while a device, which consisted of two palm-sized circular discs attached to my lower abdomen, recorded contractions as well as the baby’s movements and heartbeat.
 Although I had felt a few menstrual cramp-like pains during the night at home from around 35 weeks, which the doctor said was because of the baby growing bigger and my organs shifting, I hadn’t felt anything I would have thought were contractions.
 Therefore, I was surprised when the doctor said I experienced a few during the nonstress test.
 However, I was far from dilated.